 Tiger Roll became the greatest horse since Red Rum when the Grand National two years in succession in 2018 and 2019.
-If he wins it again in 2021 (2020 race canceled) he will perhaps succeed Red Rum as the best ever winner, Red Rum also won it three times, but only two in a row.
+If he had won it again in 2021 (2020 race cancelled) he would succeed Red Rum as the best ever winner, Red Rum also won it three times, but only two in a row.
 Unfortunately he was withdrawn in 2021 by his owners who were dissatisfied by the high weight the handicapper asked Tiger Roll to carry.
 It is sad that the horse didn’t even get the chance to try to win three in a row.

 The Irish bred, owned, trained and ridden horse went off with the shortest price in exactly 100 years when it won the second race in 2019, at just 4/1.
 Trainer Gordon Elliot entered a record number of horses into the 2019 Grand National, almost a quarter of the field, but he need not have done with his premier gelding taking home the prize yet again.

 In 2018 Tiger Roll won by a head but in 2019 he romped home with relative ease winning by over two and a half lengths.
 Tiger Roll was entered and then withdrawn in 2021, principally as owner Michael O’Leary (Ryanair CEO) has said he would not run him at the weight given.
 Tiger Roll could still match Red Rum’s record if he runs in 2022 – although he will be 12 years old when that comes around and no 12 year old has won it since Amberleigh House in 2004.